 Simply follow these simple steps.
 You can send individual citations, but it's more efficient to collect the ones you want, save them to the Clipboard, and export them all at once.

 It sounds more complicated than it is, and it soon becomes second nature.
-Just Send to Citation manager, Copy or Save the .txt, and import.
+Just Send to Citation manager create a file and import.